Abdominoplasty Adelaide Snap Shot

-- The tummy tuck removes excess skin and fat from your lower abdomen
+- This procedure removes excess skin and fat from your lower abdomen

 - The muscles of you abdomen are reshaped and contoured